uwlib-cams/MARC2RDA/Working Documents/transformationCode/outputDataForReview/SWIBdata/README.md

-## Example Input and Output data for SWIB Presentatino 2024
+## Example Input and Output data for SWIB Presentation 2024

 * input.xml - Input as MARC/XML
 * output.rdf - direct output from the transform, including fake:marcfield properties which will be removed from the transform before release